eunomia-bpf/bpftime/vm/README.md

-# bpftime vm: userspace eBPF vm with JIT support
+# bpftime vm: userspace eBPF vm with JIT/AOT support

 The bpf vm and JIT/AOT for eBPF usersapce runtime.